NjeriPLP/Database-Assignment/README.md

-# Data missing in some columns llke director, cast and country
+# Data missing in some columns like director, cast and country
 # It's interesting that you can import data to the MySql workbench